Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Experiments

 \subsection{Pre-training Details}

 The feature representation is trained based on a standard ResNet-50 \cite{he2016deep} network, using ImageNet 2012 training dataset \cite{deng2009imagenet}.
-We follow the settings as in \cite{he2020momentum}, which employs an asynchronously updated key encoder to enlarge the capacity of negative samples, and add a 2-layer MLP on top of the last average pooling layer to form a 128-d embedding vector \cite{chen2020improved}.
+We follow the settings MoCo as in \cite{he2020momentum} \footnote{Our method is also applicable for other contrastive based method, see the appendix for the results of BYOL \cite{grill2020bootstrap}}, which employs an asynchronously updated key encoder to enlarge the capacity of negative samples, and add a 2-layer MLP on top of the last average pooling layer to form a 128-d embedding vector \cite{chen2020improved}.
 The model is trained using SGD optimizer with momentum 0.9 and weight decay 0.0001.
 The batch size and learning rate are set to 1024 and 0.12 for 32 GPUs, according to the parameters recommended by \cite{chen2020improved}, \cite{goyal2017accurate}.
 The learning rate is decayed to $0$ by cosine scheduler \cite{loshchilov2016sgdr} during the whole training process.

 For companied loss in the intermediate stages, each branch is added with a bottleneck with three layers ($1\times 1$, $3\times 3$, and $1\times 1$ convolutions, and the number of channels follows the setting of the corresponding stage) and 2-MLP layers.
-We add the companied loss at both stage 2 and stage 3.
+We add the companied loss at both stage 2 and stage 3, and simply set the balance factor of each layer as 1.
 For positive sample selection, we perform knn every 5 epochs and select top-10 nearest neighbors for each anchor.
-For data augmentation, except for those used in \cite{he2020momentum}, we also add multi-crop augmentation \cite{caron2020unsupervised}, which has been demonstrated to be effective for further performance gain.
+We find that the update frequency does not affect the performance too much when it ranges from 1 to 20.
+For efficiency, we only pull one positive sample per anchor as well as another mixed sample during each forward propagation, which we find is sufficient (see appendix for pulling more positive samples at once).
+For data augmentation, except for those used in \cite{he2020momentum}, we also report the results of multi-crop augmentation \cite{caron2020unsupervised}, which has been demonstrated to be effective for further performance gain.
 The final model is trained for 800 epochs for evaluation.